modal-labs/gpu-glossary/gpu-glossary/device-hardware/cuda-core.md

 instruction to different [registers](/gpu-glossary/device-software/registers).
-Commonly, these groups are of size 32, the size of a [warp](/gpu-glossary/device-software/warp), but for contemporary GPUs groups can contain as little as one thread, at a cost to performance.
+Commonly, these groups are of size 32, the size of a [warp](/gpu-glossary/device-software/warp), but for contemporary GPUs groups can contain as few as one thread, at a cost to performance.

 The term "CUDA Core" is slightly slippery: in different [Streaming Multiprocessor architectures](/gpu-glossary/device-hardware/streaming-multiprocessor-architecture)